• Skip to primary navigation

 *Pesto-Spinach Whipped Ricotta can be made in advance up to three days for storage in the refrigerator or up to a month if stored in the freezer.

-**Parmesan Cheese: Look for vegetarian friendly Parmesan cheese (one that does not use rennet in production).
+**Parmesan Cheese: Look for vegetarian friendly Parmesan cheese (one that does not use rennet in production) if this is important to you.
 BelGioioso vegetarian Parm can be hard to find, but Organic Valley is more widely available.
 For more information, check with your preferred cheese maker.

 I DIY grated parm at home.
 It's more economical, creates less waste and just tastes better than those in plastic cans.
 Purchase a wedge Parmesan and cut it into large chunks.
 In the bowl of a food processor (use the S blade) or VitaMix, pulse the chunks until a finely grated.
 Store in a lidded container for up to two weeks in the refrigerator.
 Use the leftover rind soups or stews to infuse broth with umami flavor, or steep in cream for sauces.